Does Insurance Cover IVF: What you Need to Know

 Rhode Island

-Coverage is provided for those between 25 and 42 years of age, and there is a $100,000 cap on treatment.
+Coverage is provided for individuals between 25 and 42 years of age, with a $100,000 cap on treatment costs.
 The insurer may also charge a 20% co-payment.

-Rhode Island was the first state to require coverage for fertility preservation services prior to medical procedures that impair fertility, such as chemotherapy or radiation.
+Rhode Island was the first state to require coverage for fertility preservation services before medical procedures that impair fertility, such as chemotherapy or radiation.
 Preservation includes egg or sperm freezing.

 Companies that offer IVF Insurance